Software-Engineering-Project-PoliMi2024/ing-sw-2024-Figini-Ginefra-Grisoni-Lanzafame/README.md

 # Software engineering project 2024
-The goal of this project is to create a digital version of the board game "Codex in Neturalis" using Java.
+The goal of this project is to create a digital version of the board game "Codex in Naturalis" using Java.

 # The team
 In alphabetical order: